 The stained glass window on display in the staircase of the Deutsch-Russische Museum is a depiction of the Soviet War Memorial in Berlin's Treptower Park.
 The statue commemorates the actions of Sergeant of Guards Nikolai Masalov, who during the Battle of Berlin is said to have risked his life under heavy German machine-gun fire to rescue a three-year-old German girl.

-Landing at Tempelhof Airport in the south of Berlin, the Nazi delegation were driven past the site of the earlier surrender of Berlin – at Schulenburgring 2 – before arriving in Karlshorst, a drive of around 30 minutes on a normal day – although this was no normal day.
+Landing at Tempelhof Airport in the south of Berlin, the German delegation were driven past the site of the earlier surrender of the Nazi capital – at Schulenburgring 2 – before arriving in Karlshorst, a drive of around 30 minutes on a normal day – although this was no normal day.

 The signing ceremony would last around 45 minutes – and be conducted under the flags of the four victorious powers (Britain, the United States, the Soviet Union, and France).

-And the end of the ideologies that both wielded – National Socialism and Marxist-Leninist-Stalinism.
+Intentional or not, it says a lot about the end of the ideologies that both countries previously wielded – National Socialism and Marxist-Leninist-Stalinism.